LLNL/sundials/doc/ida/guide/source/Usage/index.rst

       The default value is 10.

-.. c:function:: int IDASetNonlinConvCoef(void * ida_mem, realtype nlscoef)
+.. c:function:: int IDASetNonlinConvCoef(void * ida_mem, sunrealtype nlscoef)

    The function ``IDASetNonlinConvCoef`` specifies the safety factor in the nonlinear convergence test; see :eq:`IDA_DAE_nls_test`.